US urgent care market, mapped

 You are looking for state regulatory filings.
 CMS certifications, state DOH licensing, and scope-of-practice rule databases live elsewhere.
 We do not stand them up here.

-If you Google "largest urgent care chains in the US," the top results are usually a Modern Healthcare Top 25 list, an IBISWorld market summary, and a UCAOA press release.
+If you Google “largest urgent care chains in the US,” the top results are usually a revenue-ranked top 25, a market-research summary, and an industry-association press release.
 All three are good.
 None of them was built to feed a B2B prospecting motion.
-The Modern Healthcare Top 25 ranks by revenue, which is the right answer to a different question.
-Concentra leads the list because workers comp pays more per visit than a walk-in flu test, but if you sell urgent-care EHR you do not want Concentra at the top of your list, you want MedExpress and CityMD and AFC.
+The revenue-ranked top 25 puts Concentra at or near the top because workers comp pays more per visit than a walk-in flu test.
+If you sell urgent-care EHR you do not want Concentra at the top of your list, you want MedExpress and CityMD and AFC.

-The UCAOA annual benchmarking report is the gold standard for industry context.
+The annual industry benchmarking report is the gold standard for industry context.
 Ownership splits, payer mix, wait-time benchmarks.
-It is also a member survey, fielded annually, with a self-selected sample.
+It is also a member survey, fielded once a year, with a self-selected sample.
 It does not give you the named operator at every site.
 It was never trying to.

 This is the gap Orbital was built for.
 We map the universe of US small and mid-market businesses, find the operator of each one, and validate the contact before it reaches you.
 Nothing about that is urgent-care-specific, which is why we can also map dentists, HVAC contractors, med spas, restaurants, and auto dealers the same way.
 What is specific to urgent care is the layer on top: parent operator, corporate structure, hospital affiliation, walk-in vs occupational mix, and franchise vs corporate ownership.